chrisellegood/knowledge-base/README.md

 ### linux

-A collection of practical scripts, tools, and tutorials for Fedora (especially Silverblue) and Ubuntu.
+A collection of practical scripts, tools, and tutorials for Fedora and Ubuntu.